praveek/launch.en/help/extension-reference/web/core-extension/core-release-notes.md

 ---
-title: Core Release Notes
+title: Release Notes for the Core Extension
-seo-title: Core extension Release Notes in Adobe Experience Platform Launch
-description: Release notes for the Adobe Experience Platform Launch core extension
+description: The latest release notes for the Core extension in Adobe Experience Platform Launch.
-seo-description: Release notes for the Adobe Experience Platform Launch core extension
 ---

-# Core Extension Release Notes
+# Core Extension release notes

 ## January 6, 2021